MikkelHansen95/Ufo/README.md

 * **Console output:**

-There are 8 adult movies in the set

-In the set 1928 movies are listed as "Animaton" under genres.

-The movie with the biggest budget is "Pirates of the Caribbean: On Stranger Tides".
-And it is listed in the set with a 380000000$ budget.

-"The Lego Batman Movie" is the most popular movie from Denmark.
-The movie is rated 17.070748 in popularity.

-"Avatar" is the movie from United Kingdom with the biggest revenue.
-It is listed in the set with a 2787965087$ revenue.

 * **The CSV file should be downloaded to the 'csv' folder.**

 * **Plotting images should be created in .png format and found in the 'plots' folder as:**

-  * plot1.png
-  * plot2.png

 * **OBS:** *When creating the plot it should be displayed in a new window and the program execution will halt until this window is closed.*